JOTAN-0655/RPi-Zero-VVVF/README.md

  - button_SEL 8
  - button_L 18

-When button_SEL is pressed, it will stop vvvf system.And sets all of vvvf pin to low.
+When button_SEL is pressed, it will stop the vvvf inverter and set all of the vvvf pins to low.
-When button_R/L is pressed, it will change vvvf sound.
+When button_R/L is pressed, it will change the vvvf sound.